 Brominated flame retardants belong in a class of chemicals called ‘halogens.’
 Halogenated chemicals make a bee-line for our delicate thyroid and can lead to thyroid disruption and thyroid related diseases like Hashimotos!

 The backstory on these bad-boy chemicals is fascinating as it is infuriating.
 In short, it’s a whole lot of chemical industry manipulations & lobbying.
-Bottom line is that they are useless at preventing fires, are highly toxic, and extremely persistant in the environment.
+Bottom line is that they are useless at preventing fires, are highly toxic, and extremely persistent in the environment.

 Primarily in upholstered furniture, the average home contains around 2 pounds of these chemicals.

-Additionally, flame retardant research shows links to weight gain, reproductive problems, decreases in sperm counts and even neurodevelopment issues.
+Additionally, flame retardant research shows links to weight gain, reproductive problems, decreases in sperm counts and even neuro-development issues.
 (2)

 In 2013 the law on flame retardants in upholstered furniture changed; companies were no longer required to use chemicals to meet fire safety standards.
 (3)